delenopschool/spamsweeper/replit.md

-# SpamSweeper - AI-Powered Email Spam Management
+# Spam Sweeper - AI-Powered Email Spam Management

 ## Overview

-SpamSweeper is a full-stack web application that helps users clean up their email inboxes by using AI to identify spam emails and automatically find unsubscribe links.
+Spam Sweeper is a full-stack web application that helps users clean up their email inboxes by using AI to identify spam emails and automatically find unsubscribe links.
 The application integrates with Microsoft Outlook/Graph API to access emails and uses OpenAI's GPT-4o model for intelligent spam detection.

 ## User Preferences